mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 }
 ```

-After receiving that reponse, you can use the following url with no other parameters to fetch the next page of results:
+After receiving that reponse, you can use the following URL with no other parameters to fetch the next page of results:

 `https://api.mediacloud.org/api/v2/topics/1/stories/list?link_id=789123`